Peter Suber, Director

 Bill holds a Masters in Library Science from Simmons College and a JD from Marquette University.
 Since 1995, Bill has been working as a software and content engineer for several publishers, including Cengage Learning and the New England Journal of Medicine.
 Most recently, he has served as a consultant for the American Psychological Association and Sony’s Digital Reading Division.

-Benjamin Steinberg, Digital Library Technologist
+Benjamin Steinberg, Digital Library Software Engineer

 Ben holds a Masters in Library Science from Simmons College.
 Before joining the OSC, he worked as a reference and systems librarian at the Public Library of Brookline.